 For example, a Wednesday Holiday would delay Wednesday, Thursday, and Friday Collection each to the following Work Day.
 Friday Collection would be permitted on Saturday.

 Franchisee shall give advance notice to all Customers affected by delay in their regular service due to a Holiday reschedule.
-Single-Family Premises Collection shall only take place Monday through Friday, except when Saturday Collection is necessary due to a Holiday or unexpected route delays.

 7.4 Missed Pick-ups